vegaprotocol/specs/specs/0045-data-sourcing.md

 1. Floating point
 1. DecimalFromInteger (i.e. how Ethereum stores decimal places, need to specify number of decimal places with this type)
 1. Integer/Floating/DecimalFromInteger from string (we need to support the cases where numbers come from APIs in string format / are too large for basic number types to represent)
+1. Strings
+1. Date/Time
+1. Boolean
 1. Empty (ignore all values, source is used as a trigger only)
+1. Key value pairs (needed so we can have price(s) and timestamp, etc. for filtering)

 Note that for number types the system should convert appropriately when these are used in a situation that requires Vega's internal price/quote type using the configured decimal places, etc. for the market.